A topic from the subject of Spectroscopy in Chemistry.

 Conclusion

-Flame and plasma emission spectroscopy are powerful analytical techniques that can be used to identify and quantify the elements present in a sample.
-These techniques are relatively simple to use and can provide accurate and precise results.
+Flame and plasma emission spectroscopy are powerful analytical techniques for identifying and quantifying elements in samples.
+They are relatively simple to use and provide accurate and precise results.

 Flame and Plasma Emission Spectroscopy

-• FES and PES are used to identify and quantify elements in a sample.
+• FES and PES are quantitative and qualitative analytical techniques.

-• Emission: When the atoms or molecules return to their ground state, they release energy in the form of light.
-The wavelength of the emitted light is characteristic of the element.
+• Emission: As excited atoms or ions return to their ground state, they release energy in the form of photons (light).
+The wavelength of this emitted light is specific to the element and its electronic transitions.

 Applications